Berulacks/git-jira-issue-selector/README.md

 The Issue Selector needs to be configured globally, once; and then again one time for every project.

-To configure it globally type: `git jira config`
+To configure it globally type: `git jira config global`

 To configure it locally type (while in a git repository): `git jira config local`